FriendlyARM NanoPi NEO & AIR

 See the Manual build section for more details.

 FriendlyARM's UbuntuCore with Qt-Embedded image can be found here.
 It boots a new variant of Allwinner's 3.4.39 BSP kernel, USB and Ethernet are working fine.
 Armbian images for NEO based on 3.4.112 (containing new IoT low power settings) or 4.6.7 can be found here.

 FriendlyARM provides a BSP based on a newer Allwinner 3.4.39 variant on Github.

 You can build things for yourself by following our Manual build howto and by choosing from the configurations available below.

 Use the nanopi_neo (supported since v2016.11).
 For NanoPi NEO Air, there is an upcoming U-Boot configuration patch.
 If it is not yet configuration available, instead pick the orangepi_one build target.
 The U-Boot repository and toolchain is described in the Mainline U-Boot howto.

-The H3 boards can boot from SD, NAND or NOR flash (if available), and via FEL using the OTG USB port.
+The H3 boards can boot from SD, eMMC, NAND or NOR flash (if available), and via FEL using the OTG USB port.
 In U-Boot, loading the kernel is also supported from USB or ethernet (netboot).

 - Siarhei Siamashka's branch '20151207-embedded-lima-memtester-h3'

 - Yann Dirson's fork added a few more fixes and adopted most of